Warren Spahn: Baseball career

 Spahn acquired the nickname "Hooks", not so much because of his pitching, but due to the prominent shape of his nose.
 He had once been hit in the face by a thrown ball that he was not expecting, and his broken nose settled into a hook-like shape.
-In Spahn's final season, during his stint with the Mets, Yogi Berra came out of retirement briefly and caught 4 games, one of them with Spahn pitching.
+In Spahn's final season, during his stint with the Mets, Yogi Berra came out of retirement briefly and caught four games, one of them with Spahn pitching.
 Yogi later told reporters, "I don't think we're the oldest battery, but we're certainly the ugliest."

-Spahn was known for a very high leg kick in his delivery, as was his later Giants teammate Juan Marichal.
+Spahn was known for a very high leg kick in his delivery.
 Photo sequences show that this high kick served a specific purpose.
 As a left-hander, Spahn was able not only to watch any runner on first base, but also to avoid telegraphing whether he was delivering to the plate or to first base, thereby forcing the runner to stay close to the bag.
-As his fastball waned, Spahn adapted, and relied more on location, changing speeds and a good screwball.
-He led or shared the lead in the NL in wins in 1957–1961 (age 36–40).
+As his fastball waned, Spahn adapted, and relied more on location, changing speeds and throwing a good screwball.
+He led or shared the lead in the National League (NL) in wins in 1957–1961 (ages 36–40).

-Spahn was also a good hitter, hitting at least one home run in 17 straight seasons, and finishing with an NL career record for pitchers, with 35 home runs.
+Spahn was also a good hitter, with at least one home run in 17 straight seasons, and finishing with an NL career record for pitchers who do not play any other position, with 35 home runs.
 Wes Ferrell, who spent most of his time in the American League, holds the overall record for pitchers, with 37.
-Spahn posted a .194 batting average (363-for-1872) with 141 runs, 57 doubles, 6 triples, 94 bases on balls and 189 RBI.
+Spahn posted a .194 batting average (363-for-1872) with 141 runs, 57 doubles, six triples, 94 walks, and 189 runs batted in (RBIs).
 He also drove in 10 or more runs nine times, with a career-high 18 in 1951.
-In 1958 he batted a strong .333 (36-for-108).
-In eight World Series games, he batted .200 (4-for-20) with 4 RBI and 1 walk.
+In 1958, he batted a strong .333 (36-for-108).
+In eight World Series games, he batted .200 (4-for-20) with four RBIs and a walk.

-Minor Leagues and Brief call-up
+Minor Leagues and brief call-up

-First signed by the Boston Braves, he reported to the Class-D Bradford Bees of the PONY League - later known as the NY-Penn League - after graduating high school.
+First signed by the Boston Braves, he reported to the Class-D Bradford Bees of the PONY League — later known as the NY-Penn League — after graduating high school.
 Spahn made his professional debut on July 6 at MacArthur Park (Dwyer Stadium) in Batavia, New York.
-Spahn took the loss against the Batavia Clippers pitching out of the bullpen where he walked two batters and struck out none.
+He took the loss against the Batavia Clippers, pitching out of the bullpen, where he walked two batters and struck out none.
 He finished the season with a 5–4 record and 2.73 ERA.
-In 1941 Spahn broke out and won 19 games against 6 losses with a 1.83 ERA while pitching for the Class-B Evansville Bees of the Illinois-Indiana-Iowa League.
+In 1941, Spahn broke out and won 19 games against six losses with a 1.83 ERA while pitching for the Class-B Evansville Bees of the Illinois-Indiana-Iowa League.